mostav02/me_cleaner_wiki/Internal-flashing-with-OEM-firmware.md

  * Dumped from the PC with the flashing tool (as they often offer a way to "backup" the current firmware)
  * Downloaded from the vendor's website

+However the firmware on the vendor's website is usually a generic firmware, which doesn't contain things like MAC address of your integrated ethernet controller and serial code.

 ## Check the format of the original firmware

 _me_cleaner_ needs a plain dump of the firmware (1:1 copy of the flash content, often called _.bin_ or _.rom_ files), while the vendor's tools sometimes work in different formats.
 To check whether the obtained firmware is in the correct format you can use coreboot's `ifdtool`.